NanManee/The_US_Household_Income_Project/README.md

 www.analystbuilder.com/courses/mysql-for-data-analytics

-This dataset does not include year information; thus, I cannot specify how recent this data is.
-The instructor may focus more on data wrangling for learning purposes than on current statistics.
+This dataset does not include year information, so the instructor may focus more on data wrangling for learning purposes than on current statistics.